Land. Ala. Ile. Kasa.

 Land generally speaking is the solid surface that covers part of the world and that which enables humans to live life as it currently is.
 It is due to its importance not just as a place to live but also a source of sustenance that land is considered to be the most valuable asset anyone can have.
 The law not only recognises what is on the land but what is in it as well.
 That’s why the Federal Government sharply claimed all minerals found in the land.
 Section 1 of the Nigerian Minerals and Mining Act, 2007.

 This fact has led to many conflicts great and small alike.
-Infact, majority of the cases in courts deals with land or issues relating to Land.
+Infact, majority of the cases in courts deal with land or issues relating to Land.